rebekaodilon/rebekaodilon/README.md

 ## Hi!
 I'm Rebeka Odilon

-I'm currently working as a backend developer at Eficaz Marketing and completing my bachelor's degree in Information Systems
+I'm currently working as a backend developer and completing my bachelor's degree in Information Systems

 ### My Stacks
 #### Skills and Tools